Building coreboot on a Windows computer

 A coreboot based bios is most often built from the linux environment.
 Because many bios developers are more familiar with Windows than linux, it is useful to know how to build a coreboot bios on a Windows system.
 Here are the steps:

-Getting through steps 1 and 2 from scratch takes a bit of work.
-As a shortcut, a coreboot-ready msys+mingw is included in the sample project.
-Decompress the sample project into any directory.
+An msys+mingw that is customized for building coreboot and SeaBIOS can be downloaded here.
+Decompress the archive into any directory.
 Note: Avoid the use of spaces in the project path and directory name!
-In the top level of the sample project is an msys directory.
+In the top level is an msys directory.
 This is the complete coreboot-ready msys+mingw.
-The msys.bat file starts the build environment.
+The go.bat file starts the coreboot build environment.

 Here are step-by-step instructions for building a coreboot bios on a windows machine: